KustoszApp/docs/source/configuration/installer.md

 ## `use_system_python`

-When `true`, installer will use system-provided [Python](https://www.python.org/) instead of [pyenv](https://github.com/pyenv/pyenv).
+When `true`, installer will use system-provided [Python](https://www.python.org/) instead of [pyenv](https://github.com/pyenv/pyenv)-provided one.
 Kustosz requires Python 3.9 or newer.

 Note that installer will check Python version and will emit appropriate failure message if system-provided Python version is too old.